TheChance101/beep-beep/README.md

 - [ ] Book Taxi: Users can book taxis and track them.
 - [ ] Notifications: Users receive notifications about changes to their orders and taxi rides, as well as offers.

+## Admin Dashboard App

+> The Admin Dashboard, powered by Compose Multiplatform, provides a user-friendly interface for effortless management of restaurants, users, and taxi services.
+This versatile application enables administrators to easily handle orders, activate or deactivate user accounts, restaurants, and taxi drivers based on customer requests.
+It runs directly from your desktop, compatible with Mac, Linux, and Windows, ensuring convenient access across platforms.

+### Features
+- [x] Authentication (sign in)
+- Overview Interface:
+    - [ ] Provides statistics on registered restaurants, taxi services, and users
+- Restaurant Management:
+    - [x]  Add, modify, or delete restaurant details.
+    - [x]  Manage offers and cuisines for easy searching.
+    - [x]   Search by restaurant name, price level, or rating.

+- Taxi Management:
+    - [x]  Add, edit, or delete taxi services.
+    - [x]  Search by user name, car color, seat count, or driver availability.
+- User Management:
+    - [x]  Define user permissions and roles.
+    - [x]  Disable user accounts when needed.
+    - [x]  Search for users using specific filters.
+- Advanced Features:
+    - [x] Supports Dark and Light Themes for UI customization.
+    - [x] Multilingual support for Arabic and English, including regional dialects.

 ## Restaurant Management App

 > Welcome to the Restaurant Management App, a versatile solution built with Compose Multiplatform for